1940 - 1949

 About a week later on Lake Washington, the Huskies earned multiple length victories over a visiting Wisconsin JV and varsity crew.
 With that tune-up the men headed east for the Hudson.

-On June 22nd, the freshmen again led the charge with a resounding victory in the Steward's Cup.
+On June 22nd, the freshmen again led the charge at the IRA's with a resounding victory in the Steward's Cup.
 After a boat stopping crab in the first ten strokes, the crew settled down to overtake every other crew in the race, finally driving past the favored Navy crew to win going away by two lengths.
 The strong JV's, favored to win, did so from start to finish, winning by three lengths.
-The varsity started well and settled to a 32, then in mid-race began to move past the leaders.
+The varsity started well and settled to a 32, then mid-race began to move through the leaders.
 They passed the final crew, Navy, at two miles and finished the race in a sprint to win by two lengths, completing the third sweep for the Huskies at the IRA (the two previous were '36 and '37).

 The next week was spent at Lake Carnegie quickly re-training for the 2000m Olympic trials.
 Both the varsity eight and the stern four of the JV eight went to Princeton to race, with the varsity heavily favored based on their undefeated season.
 In their first heat, the varsity defeated MIT and Wisconsin handily, moving to the semi-final against Cal.

 On July 2nd, the varsity lined up against Cal.
 Cal had stayed with Washington in the first mile of each previous three-mile race, so the Huskies knew the crew had early strength.
 What they did not know is Cal felt convinced they could win this race based on a sub-par performance at the IRA.
 Cal took an early lead in the race, with Washington staying within reach, but with 500m to go Washington was behind by 3/4 length.
 A furious finishing sprint brought the crew back rapidly, but California won by a stunning three feet.